niti-go/Battleship-in-OCaml/README.md

   unit testing, and version control.

 ## Usage
-  Read `Install.txt` for installation instructions.
+  Read `Install.txt` for instructions to install and play the game.

 ## Contributors
 - Niti Goyal ng459